 “I was 7 the day I cut a skirt for my mum out of a linen curtain.
 Here is the collection L’année 97,” the designer wrote in an Instagram caption.
 L’année 97, which translates to The Year '97, pays homage to Jacquemus’ beginnings, most notably, the simplicity of his first designs.
 Look number one from the show, which features a linen skirt not far off from the one he designed for his mother, acts as a reminder of how he got his start in design.
 The classic fabric goes on to play a star role in the remainder of the collection.

 As for the clothing itself, Jacquemus returned to his southern roots, creating simple, beautiful clothing for the people.
 He even made a point to cut the prices, with many pieces, dresses included, selling for around 500 euros, rather than his usual 700 to 1,000+ euro price range.
-On the women, you’ll find fuzzy bloomers; subtle, yet sexy dresses; over-the-knee boots paired with micro shorts; and bright pops of colour.
+On the women, you’ll find fuzzy bloomers; subtle, yet sexy dresses; over-the-knee boots paired with micro shorts; and bright pops of color.
 The men’s looks included everything from ombre denim to linen puffer coats to exposed boxers.

 And a Jacquemus collection wouldn’t be complete without a handbag moment.
 This season, the designer introduced a record number of new bag silhouettes, from surprisingly normal-sized tote bags to wicker versions of his ubiquitous Le Chiquito mini bags.
 Cross bodies, belt bags, and harness-style bags were also scattered throughout.